Roy Hartzell

-Roy Allen Hartzell (July 6, 1881 – November 6, 1961), played in Major League Baseball from 1906 to 1916.
+Roy Allen Hartzell (July 6, 1881 – November 6, 1961) was an American professional baseball player who played in Major League Baseball (MLB) from 1906 to 1916.

-Hartzell started his career with the St. Louis Browns (now known as the Baltimore Orioles), and was later traded to the New York Highlanders (now New York Yankees) for two other players, Jimmy Austin and Frank LaPorte.
+Hartzell started his career with the St. Louis Browns (now known as the Baltimore Orioles), and was later traded to the New York Highlanders (also now known the New York Yankees) for two other players, Jimmy Austin and Frank LaPorte.

 Early life

 Hartzell was born on July 6, 1881, in Golden, Colorado.
-His parents were James and Nellie Hartzell from Illinois.
-James G. Hartzell was a Civil War veteran and died and is buried in California.
-Hertzel had two brothers named Lester and Harry.
-Lester was a mining engineer and a professor at the State School of Mines in Colorado.
-Lester was quarterback of the Mines football team.
-Harry was involved in tourism operations in the Golden community.
+His parents were James and Nellie Hartzell, who were both from Illinois.
+James G. Hartzell was an American Civil War veteran who died and was buried in California.
+He had two brothers, Lester and Harry.

-Roy Hartzell played baseball and football in the Denver area.
-Hartzell worked in the smelters in Montana before signing with the pros.
-He married Ella Stebbins in Philadelphia in April 1911.
-She was also from Golden.
-He had some business in the Golden area working with rentals and sales.
+Hartzell played baseball and football in the Denver area.
+He worked in the smelters in Montana before signing with the pros.
+He later married Ella Stebbins in Philadelphia in April 1911.

 Major Leagues

 Hartzell was 24 years old when he played his first game in the big leagues on April 17, 1906, with the St. Louis Browns.
-He played many positions including second base, third base, shortstop, and outfield in each of his 11 seasons of baseball.
-At the plate he batted left-handed, but threw right-handed.
-He stood about 5 foot 8 inches tall, and weighed 155 pounds.
+He played many positions including at second base, third base, shortstop, and in the outfield in each of his 11 seasons of baseball.

-On October 3, 1911, New York was playing the Boston Red Sox.
-Jack Lewis of Boston was pulling a steal and collided with Hartzell and had to be replaced by a pinch runner named Duffy Lewis.
-The two Lewises are of no relation.